saeed-sufi/GA/README.md

 * Add the following filters to your views:
 	* Create a `show domain` filter.
 	* Create a `add a slash` filter to prevent fractured pages.
-	* Create a filter to only recieve traficc from your own domains (not spam domains).
+	* Create a filter to only recieve traffic from your own domains (not spam domains).
 	* Create a filter to make all the traffic names lower case.
 	* Create a filter to make search terms lower case.